 First things first, what are acne scars, anyway?
 Sometimes, they’re just a part of the journey.

 More technically speaking, acne scars are marks left behind after the acne itself has gone away.
 It’s pretty common to have scarring.
 Some 80 percent of people between the ages of 11 and 30 will get acne, and one in five of those people will develop scars.

-A lit treatment can help to make them less noticeable, but before you try to treat your acne scars, it’s important to know what type they are.
+A popping treatment can help to make them less noticeable but before you try to treat your acne scars, it’s important to know what type they are.

 Types of Acne Scars

 Acne can leave different types of scars on your skin depending on what kind it is and how you take care of it.

 There are quite a few types of acne scars, but keep reading to peep of the most common ones